 These should all be named and defined clearly so that little further explanation is needed.
 You need your managers and employees to be able to recognise what these mean without needing clarification.

 When you implement your competency framework, it’s not enough to send it out to everyone so they can see where they’ve met expectations or need improvement.
 You need to take the steps to make sure your framework is actually useful to you and your company.

 - Offer training.
 Where your employees don’t meet the expectations outlined in your competency framework, provide training or coaching to help them get back on track.
-You can use an LMS can help you here.
-Make sure you have an effective training process in place that aligns learning with business priorities.
+You can use a performance learning management system (PLMS) to help you here.
+It’s a dynamic AI-powered tool designed to synchronise L&D experiences with organisational performance, ensuring you have an effective training process in place that aligns learning with business priorities.